fbpx

 Print

-Question: What is the rule for changing an exposure before I discard?
+Question: What is the rule for changing an exposure?

-Answer: If a player inadvertently exposes the wrong number of tiles or exposes too many jokers, they can add to or take away from the current exposure as long as they have not discarded.
-In other words, you can change a Pung to a Kong, Kong to a Pung, Kong to a Quint, Quint to a Kong, etc.
+Answer: If a player inadvertently exposes the wrong number of tiles, exposes too many jokers, or accidentally takes the wrong tile from the slanted part of their rack they can add to or take away from the current exposure as long as they have not discarded.

-2. If you call a discard and pick up the wrong tile and put it on top of your rack, your hand is dead.
-This rule can be found on page 19, #15(c) of Mah Jongg Made Easy, 2024.
+4. If you call a discard and pick up the wrong tile and put it on top of your rack, your hand is dead.
+Source: Mah Jongg Made Easy, 2024, page 19, #15(c).

 Table of Contents